cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

 ### Changeability of the FQDN

-The FQDN of the Cloudogu EcoSystem is stored globally in the registry and can be read by the Dogus using [`doguctl`](#usage-of-doguctl).
+The Fully Qualified Domain Name (FQDN) of the Cloudogu EcoSystem is stored globally in the registry and can be read by the Dogus using [`doguctl`](#usage-of-doguctl).
 If necessary, it can be integrated into the Dogu configuration (see also [Creating an exemplary application](../core/basics_en.md#5-creating-an-exemplary-application).
 In addition, care must be taken during Dogu development to ensure that the FQDN is changeable.
 So the Dogu should be able (after a restart if necessary) to read a new FQDN and adapt its configuration to this new FQDN.

 ### Controlling the logging behavior

 This section shows how to create a uniform, abstracted setting option that can be used to set the log behavior in all Dogus in the same way.
 Four different log levels that can be set via the registry are used for this purpose: `ERROR`, `WARN`, `INFO` and `DEBUG`.

 With these abstract log levels the administrator should be supported.
-He does not need to know what a Dogu-specific log level is called, but can instead fall back on four basic values and reuse them safely in all Dogus.
+He does not need to know what a dogu-specific log level is called, but can instead fall back on four basic values and reuse them safely in all Dogus.

 Dogu developers must take care that these four log levels are mapped meaningfully to the log levels of the software in the Dogu, which may have different names (e.g. `TRACE` or `FATAL`).